zapatacomputing/orquestra-manifest/docs/introduction.rst

 Why not just use some other tool?
 ----------------------------------
-* Leverage modern tools like GitPython and Pathlib, instead of older 2.7-ish stuff
+* Leverage the modern GitPython and Pathlib, instead of ancient 2.7-ish code.
 * We want a simple tool that is easy to understand.
 * We want to use a JSON format for manifest.json (No XML please ;)
 * We want simple tests